Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: ENUCC: Extended nonuniform code concatenation

-For two codes $C_2=[[n_2, 1, d_2]]$ and $C_3=[[n_3, 1, d_3]]$ which satisfy Theorem \ref{theorem:PFT_CX}, a logical CNOT gate can be applied as follows: Let $SX_{2}$/$SZ_{2}$ and $SX_{3}$/$SZ_{3}$ be the supports of the logical operator $X$/$Z$ for $C_2$ and $C_3$, respectively, on which the corresponding logical operator only has X/Z and I. Connecting physical CNOT gates from $SZ_{2}$ to $SX_{3}$ in a round-robin fashion (take every combination) applies a logical CNOT gate between $C_2$ (as control) and $C_3$ (as target).
+For two codes $C_2=[[n_2, 1, d_2]]$ and $C_3=[[n_3, 1, d_3]]$ which satisfy Theorem \ref{theorem:PFT_CX}, a logical CNOT gate can be applied as follows: Let $SX_{2}(SZ_{2})$ and $SX_{3}(SZ_{3})$ be the supports of the logical operator $X(Z)$ for $C_2$ and $C_3$, respectively, on which the corresponding logical operator only has $X(Z)$ and I. Connecting physical CNOT gates from $SZ_{2}$ to $SX_{3}$ in a round-robin fashion (considering all combinations) applies a logical CNOT gate between $C_2$ (as control) and $C_3$ (as target).
 This implementation is non-transversal.
 To make it fault-tolerant, the PFT method can be used.
-Based on this method, the circuit is broken into some $min(d_2,d_3)-1$ pieces and the intermediate error corrections are inserted between them to detect $X$ errors in the middle and notify possible locations of $Z$ errors to the final error correction.
+Based on this method, the circuit is broken into some $(min(d_2,d_3)-1)$-transversal pieces and the intermediate error corrections are inserted between them to correct errors, before they propagate to a set of non-correctable errors \cite{yoder2016universal21}.

-As an example, Fig. \ref{fig:CX_7to15_RR} shows a round-robin circuit which applies a logical CNOT gate from Steane to $RM$.
+As an example, Fig. \ref{fig:CX_7to15_RR} shows a round-robin circuit which applies a logical CNOT gate from Steane to 15-qubit Reed-Muller code.
 This circuit consists of 21 CNOTs in four pieces and thus, three intermediate error corrections and a final error correction are required.
-However, we find a more efficient circuit consisting of only 17 CNOTs with two pieces.
+However, we found a more efficient circuit consisting of only 17 CNOTs with two pieces \footnote{The correctness of this circuit is verified using Quipu simulator \cite{garcia2014simulation} for all basis states.}.
 Fig. \ref{fig:CX_7to15} shows this circuit.
-This implementation can be simply extended for applying a logical CNOT between two successive Reed-Muller codes RM(n) and RM(n+1).

 A general schematic of the proposed approach for applying a $Z(\theta)$ gate is shown in Fig. \ref{fig:ENUCC}.
-The CNOT gates surrounded by dotted boxes should be applied based on PFT method as they are applied on codewords of different codes, e.g., $C_2$ and $C_3$.
+The CNOT gates surrounded by dashed boxes should be applied based on the PFT method as they are applied on codewords of different codes, i.e., $C_2$ and $C_3$.